mucahidyazar/counter-app/README.md

 This was mine first application that I built by myself after lot of courses.
 I only used React for this project.

+### NPM Packages
+I only used create-react-app boilerplate

 ## Setup

 ### Install